Networks and distributed systems

 - Distributed and autonomic systems is concerned with the design, implementation and understanding of distributed computer systems.
-Key projects in this area include Madface and H2O.
+A project in this area is H2O.

 - Network architecture and design examines network and application systems architecture for communication.
 This includes network protocols, new network architectures (for edge networks and hybrid edge systems), signalling & control, network monitoring & measurement, wireless and mobile systems and high-speed networking.
 We also consider issues of security, privacy and trust across the network architecture.